 Thirty minutes most days is a good goal to protect against cardiovascular disease, diabetes, and osteoporosis.
 It also can help reduce stress.
 Try a combination of weight-bearing aerobic activities, such as walking, jogging, dancing, and strength-training exercises.
-Just staying physically active each day by taking stairs instead of an elevator or by parking farther away and walking to your destination also can make a difference.
+Making simple changes like taking the stairs instead of the elevator or parking farther away can be a great way to stay physically active every day.

 Talk with your doctor about how often you should have mammograms, Pap tests, and other screening tests.